LukeThornton92/Milestone-Project-2-C4/README.md

 After doing a little research into fonts, I found a useful [article](https://varrojoanna.com/the-easiest-fonts-for-kids-to-read/) talking about children and the fonts they find easiest to read, seeing as this game is aimed at a younger audience I thought it best to ensure that children were the focus when it came to the typography.
 I chose to use googles 'Andika' after reviewing all the recommendations, I felt this was the best middle ground for young and older players.

+Titles use a font weight of 700 for a bigger bolder title, while the rules section uses the standard weight.
+The buttons use a weight of 600 to give it a little more weight than any paragraphs.

+Given limited amount of text I felt Andika was good enough to cover all possible uses, if for some reason it isn't available font family will default to Helvetica and then sans-serif.

 - All fonts were sourced from Google fonts, as stated in the credits.

 ---